 * Courses examined by CIE but considered “ungrouped” for South African University exemption.

 Please note: some course levels are limited for private candidates (a restriction imposed either by Cambridge International or by local examination centres) or are simply not offered.

 As a private academy we currently cannot accommodate any Cambridge classes that include a studio practical, such as Art or Music.
 Our learners pursue these interests privately as extra-curricular activities.

 The Cambridge curriculum allows private students the option to write exam papers that offer an alternative to lab practicals at IGCSE level, where a theoretical understanding of the laboratory equipment and practice is examined.
 Should a learner prefer the practical experience, or when they reach AS/A level, we collaborate with centres that offer such sessions.

-The real strength of our programme is the highly personal involvement with each learner, so we never have more than five learners in a group.
-More often, classes only have two or three learners, given our learners’ diverse interests.
+The real strength of our programme is the highly personal involvement with each learner, so we never have more than eight learners in a group.
+More often, classes only have three or four learners, given our learners’ diverse interests.